Close

 Directions to meeting point

-The Meeting time will be at 18:00 (6:00 pm) on May 6 at SEEDS’ office in Reykjavík.
-Participants that cannot arrive on time (later or delayed flights) will be sent information on how to reach the camp on their own.
+Meeting time will be 18:00 (6:00 pm) on June 23 at SEEDS Office in Reykjavik.
+Participants that cannot arrive on time (later or delayed flights) will receive instructions on how to reach the camp on their own.
+Those arriving earlier on the same day are welcome in the SEEDS office to drop off their luggage from 10:00 am.

 Additional comments

 Participation fee EUR 400 (Euros).
 The fee can either be transferred in advance via bank transfer, or paid in cash on arrival.
-It includes transportation from the meeting point to the camp (on the first day) and the Hot River Hike or a trip to the Reykjanes peninsula.
+It includes food, accommodation, transport from the meeting point to the camp (on the first day), activities, and one trip combined with the trash collection (Hot River or Reykjanes).

 Requirements